Toggle: English / Spanish

 is cleaned, the health care provider places a thin tube (catheter) through the cervix.
 Dye, called contrast, flows through this tube, filling the womb and fallopian tubes.
 X-rays are taken.
 The dye makes these areas easier to see on .

-Tell your doctor or nurse if you have had an allergic reaction to contrast dye before.
+Tell your provider if you have had an allergic reaction to contrast dye before.

 You can eat and drink normally before the test.

 You may have some discomfort when the speculum is inserted into the vagina.
-This is similar to a pelvic exam with a Pap smear.
+This is similar to a pelvic exam with a Pap test.

 Some women have cramps during or after the test, like those you may get during your period.